marclucraft/unosignal/README.md

   </picture>
 </p>

-# An unofficial OneSignal / WordPress Integration

-## Uno for Unofficial.
+# Uno for Unofficial.
 Uno for One – ¡Ole![^1]

 [^1]:
-    This plugin is not official, and is in no way affiliated to OneSignal.
+    This plugin is not official.
+I currently work at OneSignal, however this is in no way affiliated to OneSignal.
     If you're looking for the official plugin, go here: [OneSignal WordPress Plugin](https://wordpress.org/plugins/onesignal-free-web-push-notifications/)